Anastasia-Labs/aiken-design-patterns/README.md

 similar to the singular case, so please refer to [its section above](#singular-utxo-indexer) for more details.

-The primary difference is that here, input indices should be provided for the _filtered_ list of inputs, i.e. only script inputs, unlike the singular variant where the index applies to all the inputs of the transaction.
-This slight inconvenience is for preventing extra overhead on-chain.

 ### Transaction Level Validator Minting Policy

 Very similar to the [stake validator](#stake-validator), this design pattern